Oram Group: History

-Harold L. Oram, Inc.

 In September 1939, Oram started a fund raising firm called Consultants in Fund Raising.
 Shortly afterward, he changed the name to Harold L. Oram, Inc. The firm's early clients were devoted to aiding victims of social injustice.
 Clients included the Emergency Rescue Committee (predecessor to the International Rescue and Relief Committee), an organization that helped anti-Nazi intellectuals and political leaders escape Europe following the fall of France during World War II.
 Another client, the National Sharecroppers Fund, sought to improve the conditions for tenant farmers and migrant workers in the United States.
 A third client from the early 1940s, the NAACP Legal Defense and Education Fund, sponsored the legal assault on segregation.

 Oram's first employees were women, Eileen Fry (wife of Varian Fry) and Anna Frank Loeb, who had also met Oram through the Spanish Refugee Relief Campaign.
 Eve Bates (wife of Ralph Bates), another friend from the days of the Spanish Refugee Campaign, became a part of the firm in 1941.
 In 1942, Oram left to serve in the army during World War II, leaving them to manage the firm.

 When he returned from the army in 1946, Oram's business began to expand.
 At first, most of the firm's clients were associated with efforts to recover from the effects of World War II and to combat the spread of Communism.
 They included the American Association for the United Nations, the Citizens Committee for the Marshall Plan, and the Iron Curtain Refugee Campaign.
 Gradually the list began to include causes concerned with environmental, educational, and health issues.

 During the 1950s and early 1960s, he represented a number of anti-Communist Asian causes, including the American Friends of Vietnam, Aid Refugee Chinese Intellectuals, Inc., the Committee of One Million Against the Admission of Red China to the United Nations, and the Dr. Tom Dooley Foundation.
 Oram also handled public relations in the United States for the Republic of South Vietnam during the late 1950s.